juicebct/cryptoreportingapp/README.md

 - **Development:**

   - Frontend:
-    Built with HTML, CSS, JavaScript, and Bootstrap for responsiveness.
+    Built with HTML, CSS, JavaScript, and Bootstrap.

   - Backend:
-    Developed using ASP.NET Core (C#) with MVC architecture and model-binding.
+    Developed using ASP.NET Core (C#) with MVC architecture.

   - API Integration:
     CoinGecko API was used to fetch current cryptocurrency prices dynamically.